Curry, Warriors hold off Kings 126-125 to even series 2-all – KION546

 Curry, Warriors hold off Kings 126-125 to even series 2-all

-“These games are coming down to the wire, and you’ve just got to really finish possessions and try to give yourself the best chance, and then sometimes, it’s just, does the ball go in or not,” Kerr said.

-Fox had 38 points, nine rebounds and five assists for Sacramento.
-His 3 with 28.7 seconds left pulled the Kings within one, then Curry missed a 16-foot jumper on the other end and Keegan Murray corralled the rebound.
-With Curry and Green defending, Fox dished to former Warrior Barnes for the potential game-winning 3, which hit the back of the rim.
+De’Aaron Fox had 38 points, nine rebounds and five assists for Sacramento.
+His 3-pointer with 28.7 seconds left pulled the Kings within one, and then Curry missed a 16-foot jumper on the other end and Keegan Murray corralled the rebound.
+With Curry and Draymond Green defending, Fox dished to former Warrior Barnes for the potential game-winning 3, which hit the back of the rim.

-“Wide open,” Barnes said.
-“Fox trusted me to take that shot.
-Back rim.
-On to the next but I feel confident in where we are.”

 Golden State led 126-121 with 42.4 seconds left when Curry called the excessive timeout, and Malik Monk made the technical free throw for Sacramento.